Karsker/Security-Manager/README.md

 # Security-Manager
 A Python program to control critical Windows system functions via Windows registry.
+**Warning:** The program potentially modifies critical Windows registry keys.
+Please use it in a virtual machine before using on a hardware system, and backup registry before using.

 The program uses Python's winreg module to modify Windows registry values to control system functions.
 The following functions are supported: